 Mongolia is an enchantment for travelers interested in history, culture, nature, and adventure travel.
 And yet, it is ranked as one of the least visited countries for tourism in the world (134 out of 188).
 This is partly because up until Mongolia’s Democratic Revolution in the 1990s, tourism was limited by their formerly communist government.
 Consequentially, today, Mongolia’s tourism industry and infrastructure are still relatively nascent and many travelers face ambiguity when planning their trip.
 How should you best prepare?
 What are things you should know before traveling to Mongolia?

-After spending nearly a month in the country this past summer, I have pieced together ten things I wish I’d known ahead of time about traveling through Mongolia.
+After spending nearly a month in the country this past summer, I have pieced together some important things I wish I’d known ahead of time about traveling to Mongolia.

 Mongolia is special: culturally, historically, and geographically.
-But local communication and Mongolia travel resources can feel almost as sparse as the country itself.
-Travelers to Mongolia should research and plan ahead of time to seize some of the many opportunities they can only experience in a country like Mongolia.
-Here’s a list you can start with:
+But local communication and Mongolian travel resources can feel almost as sparse as the country itself.
+Travelers to Mongolia should research and plan a bucket list ahead of time to seize some of the many opportunities they can only experience in a country like Mongolia.

 - Ride a “half-wild” horse or two-hump camel through the Gobi desert